jasoncassella/css-grid/readme.md

-# CSS Grid Tutorial
+# CSS Grid tutorial notes

-this shit is a tutorial on css grid. its my first time using it.
+so flexbox is one dimensional and grid is two dimensional